DaCasBe/TwitchPy/docs/index.md

 + count (int, optional): Number of results to be returned
                          Maximum: 100
                          Default: 10

++ period (str, optional): Time period over which data is aggregated (PST time zone)
+                          This parameter interacts with started_at
+                          Default: "all"
+                          Valid values: "day", "week", "month", "year", "all"

++ started_at (str, optional): Timestamp for the period over which the returned data is aggregated
+                              Must be in RFC 3339 format
+                              This value is ignored if period is "all"

 + user_id (str, optional): ID of the user whose results are returned
                            As long as count is greater than 1, the returned data includes additional users, with Bits amounts above and below the user specified